gzuuus/nips/XX.md

   - `image`: Product images `[<url>, <dimensions>, <sorting-order>]`, MAY appear multiple times
     - url: Direct image URL
     - dimensions: Optional, in pixels, "<width>x<height>" format, if not present the place in the array should be respected by using an empty string `""`
     - sorting order: Optional integer for order sorting.
-It should not rely on a standar start of the order, like `0`, or `1`, it should be sorted independenly of that from lower to higger
+Values are sorted from lowest to highest, independent of starting value (not restricted to start with 0 or 1)

 - Physical Properties:
   - `weight`: Product weight `[<value>, <unit>]` using ISO 80000-1